4 min read

 Everyone will have to wait and see what oil prices give producers throughout the year.
 Time will tell if “preliminary” 2019 spending programs turn into actual dollars spent.
 If your business is subject to E&P capex swings, keeping up with the latest budget changes will be critical to managing any potential turbulence.

-Want to learn more about how to improve your competitive intelligence initiatives?
-Download our guide Better Market Intelligence With Smart Search to get a closer look at how augmenting your efforts with Smart Search technology can result in more proactive market intelligence, allowing you to access relevant, high-quality data points with speed and efficiency.
+Want to learn more about how to improve your market intelligence?
+Download our guide Better Market Intelligence With Smart Search to learn how Augmented Intelligence can grow a proactive market intelligence strategy, allowing you to access relevant, high-quality data points with speed and efficiency.